mantiuk/pwcmp/README.md

 There is a number of papers describing the technique.
 When using the code, please cite [1]:

-[1] M. Perez-Ortiz and R. K. Mantiuk, “A practical guide and software for analysing pairwise comparison experiments”, arXiv Stat.AP, 2017, accessible at https://arxiv.org/abs/1712.03686
+[1] M. Perez-Ortiz and R. K. Mantiuk, “A practical guide and software for analysing pairwise comparison experiments�?, arXiv Stat.AP, 2017, accessible at https://arxiv.org/abs/1712.03686

 The scaling method and code has been used in the following papers:

-[2] K. Karaduzovic-Hadziabdic, J. H. Telalovic and R. K. Mantiuk, “Subjective and Objective Evaluation of Multi-exposure High Dynamic Range Image Deghosting Methods”, In Eurographics - Short Papers, 2016, pp. 29-32.
+[2] K. Karaduzovic-Hadziabdic, J. H. Telalovic and R. K. Mantiuk, “Subjective and Objective Evaluation of Multi-exposure High Dynamic Range Image Deghosting Methods�?, In Eurographics - Short Papers, 2016, pp. 29-32.

-[3] G. Eilertsen, R. K. Mantiuk and J. Unger, “Real-time noise-aware tone mapping”.
+[3] G. Eilertsen, R. K. Mantiuk and J. Unger, “Real-time noise-aware tone mapping�?.
 ACM Transactions on Graphics, 2015, 34(6), pp. 1-15.

-[4] P. Vangorp, R. K. Mantiuk, B. Bazyluk, K. Myszkowski, R. Mantiuk, S. J. Watt and H.-P. Seidel, “Depth from HDR: depth induction or increased realism?”
+[4] P. Vangorp, R. K. Mantiuk, B. Bazyluk, K. Myszkowski, R. Mantiuk, S. J. Watt and H.-P. Seidel, “Depth from HDR: depth induction or increased realism?�?
 In ACM Symposium on Applied Perception - SAP, 2014, pp. 71-78.
 ACM Press.

-[5] R. Wanat and R. K. Mantiuk, “Simulating and compensating changes in appearance between day and night vision”, ACM Transactions on Graphics (Proc. of SIGGRAPH), 2014, 33(4):147.
+[5] R. Wanat and R. K. Mantiuk, “Simulating and compensating changes in appearance between day and night vision�?, ACM Transactions on Graphics (Proc. of SIGGRAPH), 2014, 33(4):147.

 [6] M.H.
-Kedjar, G. Ward, H. Yoo, A. Soudi, T. Akhavan and C. Vazquez, “A Unified Color and Contrast Age-Dependent Visual Content Adaptation”, International Conference on Image Analysis and Processing ‑ ICIAP, 2017, pp. 765-778.
+Kedjar, G. Ward, H. Yoo, A. Soudi, T. Akhavan and C. Vazquez, “A Unified Color and Contrast Age-Dependent Visual Content Adaptation�?, International Conference on Image Analysis and Processing ‑ ICIAP, 2017, pp. 765-778.

 [7] G. Eilertsen, J. Kronander, G. Denes, R.K.
-Mantiuk and J. Unger, “HDR image reconstruction from a single exposure using deep CNNs”, ACM Transaction on Graphics (Proc.
+Mantiuk and J. Unger, “HDR image reconstruction from a single exposure using deep CNNs�?, ACM Transaction on Graphics (Proc.
 SIGGRAPH Asia), 2017, 36(6):178.

 [8] E. Zerman, V. Hulusic, G. Valenzise, R.K.
-Mantiuk and F. Dufaux, “Effect of color space on high dynamic range video compression performance”, 9th International Conference on Quality of Multimedia Experience, QoMEX, 2017.
+Mantiuk and F. Dufaux, “Effect of color space on high dynamic range video compression performance�?, 9th International Conference on Quality of Multimedia Experience, QoMEX, 2017.

 [9] V.K.
-Adhikarla, M. Vinkler, D. Sumin, et al., “Towards a quality metric for dense light fields”, In Proceedings of Computer Vision and Pattern Recognition (CVPR), 2017, pp 58-67.
+Adhikarla, M. Vinkler, D. Sumin, et al., “Towards a quality metric for dense light fields�?, In Proceedings of Computer Vision and Pattern Recognition (CVPR), 2017, pp 58-67.

 [10] G. Eilertsen, J. Unger and R.K.
-Mantiuk, “Evaluation of Tone Mapping Operators for HDR Video”, High Dynamic Range Video (book), 2016, pp. 185-207.
+Mantiuk, “Evaluation of Tone Mapping Operators for HDR Video�?, High Dynamic Range Video (book), 2016, pp. 185-207.

 A different version of the software was used in each of the above mentioned publications, which could result in small differences in the scaled results.